shailesh1729/tisp/book/convex_sets/continuity.md

 |f (\bx) - f(\ba)| \leq L \| \bx - \ba \|
 $$
 for every $\bx \in B[\ba, r]$.

+In other words, $f$ is locally Lipschitz continuous at every interior point of its domain.
 ```

 We recall from {prf:ref}`res-cvx-convex-set-empty-interior`